 This return of serve option is probably the one you will use the most as it is a high percentage play that will mean you will make a lot of your returns and is a good option to use on crucial points where you don’t want to give your opponents an easy point by making a mistake off your return of serve.

-The only time you will have issues with this type of return is if the server’s partner is an aggressive at the net who likes to poach often.
+The only time you will have issues with this type of return is if the server’s partner is aggressive at the net and who likes to poach often.